capesstack/capes/docs/README.md

 ```
 This will start the automated build of:
 * Configure NTP (likely already done, but in the event you skipped the [Build your OS](#build-your-os) above)
-* Configure a hostname (again, likely already done, but just to be sure)
 * Install Rocketchat
 * Install GoGS
 * Install Etherpad